• 1-800-SEACAMP

 What is SEACAMP San Diego?

-SEACAMP San Diego is a marine science, outdoor education camp for students of all ages.
+SEACAMP San Diego is a Southern California marine science camp for kids and teens offering a range of programs to students throughout the school year and summer.
 We specialize in overnight, residential programs for students 5th grade or older.

 Where is SEACAMP San Diego located?

-SEACAMP San Diego is located on the waterfront of Mission Bay about 10 miles north of downtown San Diego.
+SEACAMP San Diego is located on the waterfront of Mission Bay about 10 miles north of downtown San Diego at the San Diego Youth Aquatic Center – 1750 Fiesta Island Road, 92109.
 Our location offers easy access to all of the field activities we provide.

 What are SEACAMP San Diego's staff qualifications?